About the Author

 won the Political Novel of the Year Prize (UK) and was longlisted for the Orwell Prize (UK).

-The author has written and presented 4 BBC tv series, on Jerusalem, Rome, Istanbul and most recently Spain.
 A Fellow of the Royal Society of Literature and Visiting Professor of Humanities at the University of Buckingham, he lives in London.

 Dr Montefiore regularly lectures around the world on history, Russia and the Middle East, and on subjects such as leadership and revolution.